Higher-order topological pumping and its observation in photonic lattices: Description of the model

-In the absence of modulation of the refractive index, $\delta E(\theta)=0$, and the Hamiltonian Eq~\ref{eq:Hamiltonian} is $C_6$ symmetric.
-Depending on the ratio of the couplings $c_\text{ext}/c_\text{int}$, the structure is in one of two phases protected by $C_6$ symmetry; when $c_\text{ext}/c_\text{int}>1$, the structure is in the second-order topological phase with Wannier centers as in Fig.~\ref{fig:WannierCenters}(f,j) which is characterized by the presence of corner-localized zero-energy states~\cite{noh2018,SuppInfo}.
-On the other hand, when $c_\text{ext}/c_\text{int}<1$, the structure is in the trivial phase with Wannier centers as in Fig.~\ref{fig:WannierCenters}(h) and hosts no boundary states~\cite{SuppInfo}.
-These two phases are separated by a gapless transition point at $c_\text{ext}/c_\text{int}=1$.
-To avoid closing the bandgap as we modulate the seprations, we add a modulation of the refractive index that causes $\delta E(\theta)$ to be non-zero, thus breaking $C_6$ symmetry down to only $C_3$ symmetry.
-Since the added term is proportional to the chiral operator, $\Pi$, a gap will be guaranteed if $\delta E(\theta) \neq 0$ when $c_\text{ext}/c_\text{int}=1$.
-A schematic trajectory of the adiabatic pump in Eq.~\ref{eq:Hamiltonian} is shown in Fig.~\ref{fig:schematic}(d).
-Topological pumping is protected for any closed trajectory of $h({\bf k},\theta)$ that encloses the gapless point at $(E=0, c_\text{ext}=c_\text{int})$.
+In the absence of modulation of the refractive index we have $\delta E(\theta)=0$, and the Hamiltonian Eq.~\eqref{eq:Hamiltonian} is, for all values of $\theta \in [0,2\pi)$, (i) $C_6$ symmetric, obeying $\hat{r}_6 h({\bf k}, \theta) \hat{r}^\dagger_6=h(R_6 {\bf k},\theta)$, where $\hat{r}_6$ is the $C_6$ rotation operator acting on the degrees of freedom within a unit cell [i.e., the six numbered waveguides in Fig.~\ref{fig:schematic}(a)] and $R_6$ rotates the crystal momentum by $60^\circ$, and (ii) chiral symmetric, $\Pi h({\bf k},\theta) \Pi = -h({\bf k},\theta)$.
+Depending on the ratio of the couplings $c_\text{ext}/c_\text{int}$, the structure is in one of two phases protected by $C_2$ symmetry; when $c_\text{ext}/c_\text{int}>1$, the structure is in the OAL phase with Wannier centers as in Figs.~\ref{fig:WannierCenters}(f) and \ref{fig:WannierCenters}(j) which is characterized by the presence of midgap corner-localized zero-energy states~\cite{noh2018}.
+We refer to this phase as the $3c$ OAL phase.
+On the other hand, when $c_\text{ext}/c_\text{int}<1$, the structure is in the trivial atomic limit phase with Wannier centers as in Fig.~\ref{fig:WannierCenters}(h) and hosts no boundary states (Appendix~\ref{si:section:topophase}).
+We refer to this phase as the $1a$ OAL phase.
+These two phases are separated by a critical point at $c_\text{ext}/c_\text{int}=1$, where two of the bulk bands of the 2D crystal below zero energy close their gap with two bands above zero energy at the ${\bf \Gamma}$ point of the BZ.
+For adiabatic pumping, we need to avoid the phase transition as we modulate the separations between waveguides.
+For that purpose, we additionally modulate the refractive index.
+This modulation amounts to the third term in the Hamiltonian Eq.~\eqref{eq:Hamiltonian} proportional to $\delta E(\theta)$, which breaks $C_6$ symmetry down to only $C_3$ symmetry and allows for an adiabatic flow of the Wannier centers.
+Since the added term is proportional to the chiral operator, $\Pi$, which anticommutes with the rest of the Hamiltonian, a gap will be guaranteed if $\delta E(\theta) \neq 0$ when $c_\text{ext}/c_\text{int}=1$.
+A schematic trajectory of the adiabatic pump in Eq.~\eqref{eq:Hamiltonian} in parameter space is shown in Fig.~\ref{fig:schematic}(d).
+In that figure, a nontrivial topological pump is protected for any closed trajectory of $h({\bf k},\theta)$ that encloses the double Dirac point at $(\delta E, c_\text{ext}-c_\text{int})=(0,0)$.
 For concreteness, we choose the following modulation of couplings and refractive indices,